Swadlincote: Geography

 The town is located within the Leicestershire and South Derbyshire Coalfield.
 Its landscape is marked by shallow valleys and ridges, shaped particularly by the mining activity which once dominated the area.
 Swadlincote lies within the National Forest, and there has been significant tree planting around Gresley Common, Swadlincote Woodlands and Church Gresley.

 The suburbs of Newhall and Stanton to the north-west lie along the Burton upon Trent and Swadlincote Green Belt, as a curb to development which could have caused Swadlincote to merge with the Winshill and Stapenhill districts of Burton-on-Trent.
 Most of the green belt lies in Derbyshire, with small tracts in Staffordshire.
 Hence most of Swadlincote's 21st-century expansion has been to the south and east of the centre, particularly adjacent to Woodville and Church Gresley.

 Swadlincote is encircled by several villages and hamlets including Hartshorne, Albert Village, Blackfordby, Overseal, Moira, Linton, Boundary, Norris Hill and Spring Cottage.

+Demography

+Swadlincote had a population of 34,576 in the 2021 Census.

+The town's ethnicity composition was recorded at: